Morita classes of microdifferential algebroids: Morita theory for linear stacks

 \end{lemma} Recall that proper stacks are stacks.

 \begin{lemma} For any $\shr$-stack $\stkc$, the $\shr$-stack $\stkMod(\stkc)$ is proper and complete. \end{lemma}

 \begin{proof} Recall first that $\stkMod(\shr)$ is complete and cocomplete.
 It is also proper.
 In fact, for $v\colon V \hookrightarrow U$ an open inclusion, the restriction functor of $\stkMod(\shr)$ coincides with the sheaf-theoretical pull-back $\opb v$.
-This admits the direct image functor $\oim v$ as left adjoint, and the zero-extension functor $\eim v$ as a right adjoint.
+This admits the direct image functor $\oim v$ as right adjoint, and the zero-extension functor $\eim v$ as a left adjoint.

 The statement follows, as $\stkMod(\stkc) = \stkFun[\shr](\stkc,\stkMod(\shr))$ inherits the properties and structures of $\stkMod(\shr)$.
 For example, for $v\colon V\hookrightarrow U$ an inclusion of open subsets, the functor $\eim v \colon\catMod(\stkc|_V) \to \catMod(\stkc|_U)$ is given by $(\eim v\shm)(\objc) = \eim u(\shm(\objc |_{V\cap W}))$, where $\shm\colon \stkc|_V\to\stkMod(\shr|_V)$ is a $\stkc|_V$-module, $W\subset U$ is an open subset, $\objc\in\stkc(W)$, and $u\colon V\cap W \to U$ is the embedding. \end{proof}